kognitos/bdk-template/{{cookiecutter.project_slug}}/README.md

 ## Running Docker image locally for testing (using ngrok)
 You can run the image locally, and use ngrok to make your image routable from the playground:

-- You need to install [ngrok](https://ngrok.com/) locally.
-- You need an [ngrok](https://ngrok.com/) account, and you have to set up an API KEY (The free tier is enough).
+- You need to install and configure [ngrok](https://ngrok.com/) (you need an account, and you have to set up an API KEY.
+The free tier is enough).

 After that, you just need to run the docker image using the ngrok mode: